jgato/jgato/random_docs/Scaling down clusters with ZTP.md

-***Disclaimer**: this procedure is just a work around.
+Disclaimer: this procedure is just a work around.
 The official implementation will be included soon (RHACM 2.8).
 If you are using Red Hat supported products, **this is not a supported solution**.
-If you are dont need official supported solutions, this would help you to scale down clusters, meanwhile the official implementation is out. *
+If you are dont need official supported solutions, this would help you to scale down clusters, meanwhile the official implementation is out.

 # Scaling down clusters with ZTP GitOps